 This tour takes you to all 8 UNESCO World Heritage Sites in Sri Lanka.
-The sacred city of Anuradhapura, the ancient city of Polonnaruwa, the sacred city of Kandy, the ancient city of Sigiriya, the Golden Temple of Dambulla, the Horton Plains Park and the Sinharaja Rain Forest and the Galle Dutch Fort.
+The sacred city of Anuradhapura, the ancient city of Polonnaruwa, the sacred city of Kandy, the ancient city of Sigiriya, the Golden Temple of Dambulla, the Horton Plains Park the Sinharaja Rain Forest and the Galle Dutch Fort.

 Transfer to Colombo, the business capital of Sri Lanka.
 In the evening do a city tour covering Independence Square, business district, galleries, temples.
 Enjoy the evening sunset in beach front Galle Face Green.